Monday, April 20, 2026

 The cup on the saucer went up and down

-Up to my mouth which made a slurping sound
+Up to my mouth, I made slurping sound

-I turned the spoon in my cup round and round
+I twirled the spoon in my cup round

 It got lost and was never found